egorxe/openglory/README.md

 5. Fix and describe module tests and other testbenches.
 6. Support testing converted Verilog in Verilator/Icarus.
 7. Improve performance.
-8. Use more fixed point arithmetics instead of floating point.
+8. Use more fixed point arithmetic instead of floating point.
 9. Implement hardware lighting.
 10. Port GLES Quake 2.